Priorities

 Values

-Are values just relative ‘need’ priorities?[BW] Or are they a particular high-level 'need' (eg, ethical), whereas lower-level needs just have 'goals' rather than 'values'?
+Are values just relative ‘need’ priorities?[BW] Or are they a particular high-level 'need' (eg, ethical, conscience), whereas lower-level needs just have 'goals' rather than 'values'?

 A value (eg, not stealing) may restrict pursuit of a nominally more important goal (eg, eating).[BW]